szmania/mega_manager/README.md

 `--downSpeed <int>`

+Set total download speed limit in Kb.

+`--log <loglevel>`

+Set log level. ie: "INFO", "WARN", "DEBUG", etc...
+Default: "INFO".

+`--removeIncomplete`

+Remove incomplete local files that were not downloaded completely.

+`--removeRemote`

+If set remote files that have no corresponding local file will be removed.

+`--upload`

+If set files will be uploaded to MEGA account.

+`--uppeed <int>`

-Set total down speed limit in Kb.
+Set total upload speed limit in Kb.

 ## Examples